kachna/APIFier-Meteor/docs/_posts/2017-01-14-easy-crawler-using-APIFier.md

     article.product.result-prd

-jQure will find all elements matching this selector.
+jQuery will find all elements matching this selector.
 You can check it in Chrome DevTools [Console](https://developers.google.com/web/tools/chrome-devtools/console/).
 Try to write on the bottom of Console tab

     $('article.product.result-prd')

 and hit Enter.
 If you click on small grey triangle leading the result you will see list of offer elements (article tags).

+#### Injecting jQuery to page
 Here is good to remember that **not all web pages including jQuery**.
 This is the reason why APIFier inject it to page for you.
 If you trying to extract data from page without jQuery you can do the same as APIFIer.
 To inject jQuery into any page execute in Chrome Console

     javascript:(function(){function l(u,i){